caiocastelhano/gisele-sartini/README.md

 # 🎬 Gisele Sartini – Portfolio Website

-This is the source code for the official portfolio website of Gisele Sartini — a Brazilian video editor specializing in video editing, motion design, animation, reels and podcast/videocast production.
+This is the source code for the official portfolio website of Gisele Sartini — a Brazilian video editor specializing in video editing, motion design, animation, reels, and podcast/videocast production.

 ## 🔍 Visit